 As the train began to slow down near the platform, everyone on the train began jostling to get off, and everyone on the platform began jogging alongside the train to get on.
-Keep in mind we are not talking about a few commuters on their way to work here.
-The term ‘crowd’ takes on a whole new meaning in Delhi.
-So with literally dozens of people around me pushing and shoving to get off and on the train, I was literally stuck.
+Keep in mind we are not talking about a few commuters on their way to work here, we are talking about dozens of people with absolutely zero sense of what a queue is all clamouring in a scrum that would cause the New York riot police some problems.
+The term ‘crowd’ really does takes on a whole new meaning in Delhi!
+So with literally dozens of people around me pushing and shoving to get off and on the train all at the same time, I was literally stuck.
 I couldn’t move.

-Time was ticking away quickly and I began to think I was going to miss my damn stop, and with only the vaguest idea of my bearings the idea of the train taking me elsewhere was not appealing.
+Time was ticking away quickly and I began to think I was going to miss my damn stop, and with only the vaguest idea of my bearings and exhaustion making my eyes sting, the idea of the train taking me elsewhere was not appealing.
 So I did what any sane and rational man would do, I stopped thinking and acted on instinct.

-In hindsight, the part of my brain running my instinct, is an idiot.
+In hindsight, the part of my brain running my instinct is a damn idiot.

-I stood in front of the crowd trying to push their way onto the train, grabbed hold of two men in front of me and used them to push the entire crowd back like some human snow plough.
-The remaining passengers behind me jumped off and the train began to move off again.
-Unfortunately not everyone who I had just shoved back made it by running and jumping onto the open doorways and I was faced with a large crowd of very angry, and very shouty, Indian men.
+I stood in front of the crowd trying to push their way onto the train, grabbed hold of two men in front of me and used them to push the entire crowd back like some big human snow plough.
+The remaining passengers behind me jumped off creating a wall of people and the train began to move off again.
+Unfortunately not everyone who I had just shoved back onto the platform made it by running and jumping onto the open doorways and I was suddenly faced with a large crowd of very angry, and very shouty, Indian men.